-The Board believes that Mr. Robertson's experience with mergers and acquisitions, private equity and leverage finance, together with his extensive knowledge of our company and the industrial services industry, enable him to provide meaningful guidance to our Board.
+The Board believes that Mr. Soultz's insight into our company and industry from his role as our president and CEO, together with his leadership and business experience with multinational companies focused on "lean" practices and processes, enable him to provide meaningful guidance to our Board.